Seyi89/GitTraining/README.md

-#Example Repository
+# Example Repository
-This is a sample repo, hello world!
+This is a sample repo, hello Nigeira!

+This is a second change.